What we do

 Because many children and teens enjoy working with animals, animal-assisted interventions can be particularly beneficial for individuals who have difficulty accessing their emotions or expressing themselves in social situations and environments.

-Inscape has now created an in-house AAI section at Inscape and our students have weekly sessions lead by Danielle our AAI Practitioner she ensure the safety and wellbeing of our animals while delivering enriching AAI sessions to target the area of development with our students.
-At the moment the animals we have in AAI are:
+Inscape has now created an in-house AAI section at Inscape, and our students have weekly sessions led by Danielle, our AAI Practitioner.
+She ensures the safety and wellbeing of our animals while delivering enriching AAI sessions to target the area of development with our students.
+At the moment, the animals we have in AAI are:

 Meet our friendly furry friends